glitchy/skyfall-py/README.md

-This program is a recreation of a computer program found in a scene from the movie SKYFALL.
+This program is a recreation of a computer program found in the MI6 explosion scene from the movie SKYFALL.

 DIRECTIONS: